 In this deliverable the methodology applied to extend the originally envisaged service catalogue by service requests posed from different perspectives was described in section 2 along with the transfer towards EXCELLERAT's initial service layout which will be implemented via the EXCELLERAT portal.
 In summary nine services were identified in six service categories which will be accessible via four different service perspectives.
-Moreover, the relation between services, service categories and service perspectives have been carefully analysed (Figure 3).
+Moreover, the relation between services, service categories and service perspectives have been carefully analysed (Figure 3) and have become stable to continue fostering the offering..